SolPal/chrome-extension/README.md

 From here, open Chrome and go to `chrome://extensions`, then hit `Load Unpacked` and choose the newly made `dist` directory.
 Assuming no errors, voila!
 You're in.

-You'll notice that `npm run build` calls on two vite configs, one for your `content` script, and another for everything else.
-The reasoning for this is that we're having to output two very different builds (a normal 'vite'-ish HTML build, and a library (the `content` script)).

-You'll also notice that we're watching for changes on the content script so that it rebuilds every time we make a change there. (`vite.config.content.ts` > watch to make edits.)
-This should make the annoying task of rebuilding, and reloading your extension, slightly easier.

-### Protip: Quick Reloading Shortcut

-TL;DR - Head to `chrome://extensions/shortcuts` and set your shortcut to Refresh Extension.
-WITHOUT DOING THIS, SHORTCUTS WONT WORK :)

-Heading to `chrome://extensions` and hitting the reload button every time I wanted to make a simple change was a nonsustainable headache so I added a shortcut `Ctrl + Space` (defaults to Command + Space for Mac) that reloads the extension in the same way.

-If you want to edit / disable this (and it could be a good idea to do so for production ships) then comment out the `commands` section on `src/manifest.ts`, or remove the `Chrome.commands` mentions from `src/scripts/service-worker/service-worker.ts` More here. [https://developer.chrome.com/docs/extensions/reference/commands/](https://developer.chrome.com/docs/extensions/reference/commands/)

-Using `npm run build` with the watcher, and the Quick Reload Shortcut, you can get pretty close to a seamless hot-reloading experience, though its not perfect.
-Any ideas to make this more fluid are welcome!

-## Need help?
+## Need Help?

-Follow me on [twitter.com/dougiesilkstone](https://twitter.com/dougiesilkstone) and drop me a message, and please do submit a PR to help improve!
-I'll be running a week long hackathon to build and launch an extension project from start to finish, so if you're interested in joining, follow for more info.
+Follow me on [twitter.com/engineergomes](https://twitter.com/engineergomes) and drop me a message.
 I'm here to help.
 It's what I enjoy the most (aside from shipping products, obviously).
 Reach out, always.